 They also feel smooth and a little slimy.
 The caudal or tail fin is large and almost rounded with a shallow fork.
 You can distinguish a Male tench which has very large round shaped pelvic fins whereas those of the female are more triangular in shape and longer.

 The average Tench will be 12 - 16ins long.
-They can grow to over 15lb and a fish over 5lb would be considered a good fish.
+They can grow to well over 5lb, and a fish of 5lb would be considered a good fish.
 There are also golden, yellow and orange tench usually found in ornamental ponds.

 The tench used to be called the ‘doctor fish’ because other fish would deliberately rub against them and be cured of their ailments with the slime from the tench which was thought to have healing properties.

 They are found in lakes, ponds, slow running rivers and canals and most often in still waters.